srplsyn/MOOLibrary/README.md

 MULTIOBJECTIVE OPTIMIZATION LIBRARY

-This page contains source codes and test problems for Multiobjective Optimization Problems, originally shared at http://home.ku.edu.tr/~moolibrary.
+This page contains source codes and test problems for Multiobjective Optimization Problems, originally shared at http://home.ku.edu.tr/~moolibrary by Gökhan Kirlik.
+The original site is no longer serviced.

 TEST INSTANCES FOR MULTIOBJECTIVE DISCRETE OPTIMIZATION PROBLEMS